kcyu1993/ML_course_kyu/README.md

-# EPFL Machine Learning Course CS-433 Project 1
+# EPFL Machine Learning Course CS-433 Project 1 Find Higgs
 Machine Learning Course, Fall 2016 (a.k.a.
-PCML) Kaicheng-Yu's version, Group #2
+PCML) Kaicheng Yu, Luca Fabietti, Sina Fakheri, Group #2

 This README file is for explanation of python code written for the first project.
 Note that the structure of folders should be strictly